tianocore-docs/ATBB-Mitigate_Buffer_Overflow_in_UEFI/additional_overflow_detection/limitation.md

     From technical perspective, we can add paging-based guard after the permanent memory is initialized in PEI.
 Stack guard, heap guard or NULL pointer detection can be enabled.

     Before the permanent memory is initialize, if we need enabling paging, we can only set paging table on A) Flash Region with Access and Dirty bit set.
 B) Cache as Ram.
-C) Static RAM. #A can only support read-only paging, while #B and #C has size limitation.
+C) Static RAM. `#A` can only support read-only paging, while `#B` and `#C` has size limitation.

-    In EDK II community, Brian Johnson also provided another way to enable the NULL pointer detection ([https://bugzilla.tianocore.org/show_bug.cgi?id=687](https://bugzilla.tianocore.org/show_bug.cgi?id=687)).
+    In the EDK II community, Brian Johnson also provided another way to enable the NULL pointer detection ([https://bugzilla.tianocore.org/show_bug.cgi?id=687](https://bugzilla.tianocore.org/show_bug.cgi?id=687)).
 We can set “_the GDT descriptor for the data segment from a &quot;extend up&quot; type based at 0, to an &quot;extend down&quot; type with a limit of 0\.
 This disables access to the 4k page at 0 due to the way the limit math works with &quot;extend down&quot; descriptors._”

 4.  **Pool Underflow/Overflow detection**